spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 Should two metrics move in perfect synchrony, they will be most correlated at a lag of 0.
 If instead one metric lags another by 1 time period, the two metrics will be most correlated with a lag of 1.

-To exemplify this let's look at the plots below.
+To exemplify this let's examine the plots below.
 Plot A illustrates two time series that move together without any lead or lag.
 During the convolution process as one time series is slid over the other they will be most correlated at a lag of 0.
 Alternatively, in Plot B we observe a lag of one period between the two time series.
 During the same convolution process these two time series will be most correlated at a lag of 1 time period.
 Lastly, in Plot C we see a lag of two time periods, which will result in the two time series being most correlated at a lag of 2 during the convolution process.

 ![Example 1](target_selection/plots/example_plots/Example_1.png)

 In practice, the relationship between any two of the metrics in our dataset are not as simple as implied above.
 However, they still provide insight into which metrics lead or lag others.
 At the player-level we can illustrate this by comparing the relationship between Minutes Played and Box Plus-Minus over a player's career.
-Below, we see that MP lagged BPM for the first decade of Vince's career.
-As his BPM decreased from his rookie year to his seventh season, his total minutes played also decreased but not simultaneously.
+Below, we see that MP lagged BPM for the first decade of Vince Carter's career.
+As his BPM (blue time series) decreased from his rookie year to his seventh season, his total minutes played (red time series) also decreased but not simultaneously.
 However, after his trade to New Jersey, his increased on-court performance was followed by an increase in minutes in subsequent seasons.
 Through the cross-correlation process described above we would calculate that these two time series are most correlated at a lag of one season, suggesting MP lags BPM by one season.
 ![Example 2](target_selection/plots/example_plots/Example_2.png)

 A second example, shows the career arc of the same metrics for Kyle Korver.
-As Korver begins to hit his peak BPM between seasons 8-11, his peak MP lags behind from seasons 9-12.
+As Korver begins to hit his peak BPM (blue time series) between seasons 8-11, his peak MP (red time series) lags behind from seasons 9-12.
 Again, we would see a lag of 1 season between MP and BPM.
 ![Example 2.5](target_selection/plots/example_plots/Example_2.5.png)

 When this process is extrapolated to all players, we can build a histogram of lags to determine if the relationship observed above holds true across the league.
 We see below in the left plot, that based on the right-skewed distribution, MP does in fact lag BPM.
 There are more players with career arcs that exhibit a relationship where MP lags BPM than the inverse.
 This lagging relationship MP has with BPM also holds true with VORP and Net Rating, although not as strong.
 MP lags behind three of our metrics in question.